RCHG/rchg.github.io/_posts/2019-11-7-ESMValTool-review.md

 ### Design principles

-After navigate in the code, and try to add few things, here are two remarks about how the code was created:
+After navigate in the code, and try to add few things, here are few remarks about how the code was created:

-- It is programed in Python
+- Programed in Python (although add modules in R, NCL or Julia is possible for specific part of the workflow)
 - It follows the Object Oriented Programming style

-The first point
+- The core of the code relies on Iris Cubes, a library from Met-Office.
+- The configuration files are yamale files (.yml) so easy to read and visually understand.

+#### Programmed in Python

+By inspecting the core ESMValCore here is the very schematic intial workflow of the code once you execute an example

+{% highlight bash %}
+> esmvalcode myrecipe.yml
+{% endhighlight %}

 ![Alt text](https://g.gravizo.com/source/custom_mark10?https%3A%2F%2Fraw.githubusercontent.com%2FTLmaK0%2Fgravizo%2Fmaster%2FREADME.md)
 <details>